Keenan Robinson: College career

-Robinson redshirted his initial year at Texas and spent the 2008 season mostly on special teams.
-As a sophomore, he started 14 games at outside linebacker and earned an honorable mention All-Big 12 selection.

-In 2011, Keenan was initiated into the Iota Delta chapter of Kappa Alpha Psi fraternity at the University of Texas at Austin.
+Robinson spent five years at Texas, where he was a two-time Butkus Award semifinalist, earned 2nd Team All-Big 12 honors and was the 2011 Holiday Bowl Defensive MVP.
+He was also named to the watch lists for the 2011 Bednarik Award, Nagurski Trophy and Lombardi Award.
+He redshirted his initial year at Texas and spent the 2008 season mostly on special teams, but became a starter in his sophomore year, playing in 51 games and starting 39 over his career including the Big 12 and BCS Championship games, recording a career high 10 tackles, including a tackle for loss in the first and 7 tackles and a half-sack in the second.

 Professional career

 Washington Redskins

-Robinson was drafted in the fourth round of 2012 NFL Draft by the Washington Redskins.
-Defensive coordinator, Jim Haslett, announced that Robinson will switch from the outside linebacker position to inside linebacker.
+Robinson was selected in the fourth round of 2012 NFL draft by the Washington Redskins with the 119th overall pick.
+Defensive coordinator Jim Haslett, announced that Robinson would switch from the outside linebacker position to inside linebacker.
 On May 17, 2012, he officially signed with the Redskins to a four-year contract.
 He suffered a tear in his right pectoral muscle in the Week 12 win against the Dallas Cowboys on Thanksgiving.
 On November 26, 2012, Robinson was placed on injured reserve.
 Serving as a back-up to Perry Riley and on special teams, he recorded a total of 11 tackles.

 On July 26, 2013, it was announced Robinson tore his left pectoral muscle the first day of training camp for the 2013 season and had expected to be inactive for three to five months.
 He was officially placed on injured reserve for the second year in a row on August 26.

 Robinson became a starter for the 2014 season, following the retirement of London Fletcher.
-In Week 1 of the 2014 season, he made his first career NFL start, a 17-6 loss against the Houston Texans, in which he recorded a total of 6 tackles.
-During the Week 4 45-14 loss against the New York Giants, Robinson recorded his first career interception off an Eli Manning pass that was knocked out of the hands of Giants receiver Rueben Randle by Redskins safety Brandon Meriweather, and was then picked off by Robinson.
+In Week 1 of the 2014 season, he made his first career NFL start, a 17–6 loss against the Houston Texans, in which he recorded a total of 6 tackles.
+During the Week 4 45–14 loss against the New York Giants, Robinson recorded his first career interception off an Eli Manning pass that was knocked out of the hands of Giants receiver Rueben Randle by Redskins safety Brandon Meriweather, and was then picked off by Robinson.
 He had also recorded a total of 13 tackles in that game.
-In a Week 7 19-17 win against the Tennessee Titans, Robinson recorded a career-high 14 total tackles.
+In a Week 7 19–17 win against the Tennessee Titans, Robinson recorded a career-high 14 total tackles.
 He was named NFC Defensive Player of the Week for his performance.
 On Veterans Day 2014, Robinson received the Ed Block Courage Award as he was the Redskins' recipient for the annual award.

 In a Week 4, 2015 game against the New England Patriots, Robinson recorded his second career interception against Tom Brady.